yyu233/StudyNote/Work/Gain.md

 12. Maintainability is very important.
 If the team needs to update or add new features in the future, it should not be too hard or requrie a huge amount of work to refactor the code base.
 13. How much runtime dependencies does a third party package requires?
 14. **Challenge happens when thinking an issue in large scale.
 It becomes more complicated and easily out of control. (i.e. parallel working)**
 15. Am I aware of what I am doing?
 Do I have an expected result in my mind for the progam?
 Can I understand the log written by others?
 How can I make a log readable to other people?
+16. When the program stops, what about the life cylce of other dependencies?

 Problem Solving:
 1. Simplifying is the lord....